stacks-network/docs/src/pages/smart-contracts/cli-wallet-quickstart.md

 }
 ```

-By default, using the `-t` flag causes the CLI to connect to the neon testnet node at `http://neon.blockstack.org:20443`.
+By default, using the `-t` flag causes the CLI to connect to the testnet node at `http://testnet-master.blockstack.org:20443`.

 To specify a node to connect to, add the `-H` flag followed by the URL of the node `"http://localhost:20443"`.
 This flag can be used with all commands in this guide.